dahead/sway-config/README.md

-# sway-stuff
+# dotfiles
-My personal configuration files for getting swaywm to work without xorg-server under archlinux.
+My personal configuration files for getting my machine set up.
-My setup uses a laptop with a docking station and one external display (aka Clamshell Mode).
+My setup uses a lenovo laptop with an intel cpu and a docking station and one external display (aka Clamshell Mode).
+I use swaywm with wayland, bemenu, kitty, zsh, neovim and other stuff.

-### Installation
+### Swaywm installation
 The only necessary files are sway's config file (`.config/sway/config`) and the environment adjustments in `/etc/environment`.
+Other files in  (`.config/sway/`) are optional.

 ### Backwards compatibility with xwayland
 To disable support for xwayland/backwards compatibility add this line to your sway config: